mrgadev/carty/README.md

 # Carty
 Carty is a simple CRUD application for product management.
-Made with PHP, MySQL, and Bootstrap.
+Made with PHP, MySQL, and Bootstrap 4.

 ## Changelog
 Per 22th Dec 2021